Violin strings are just as important as the violin itself.

 How Long Do Violin Strings Last?

 How long a violin string lasts depends on the string type, quality, and the amount of use.
+What are violin strings made of and how long does each material last on average?
 With regular everyday use:

 - Synthetic strings last around 6 months